HansBambel/SmaAt-UNet/README.md

 The current master branch has since upgraded packages and was refactored.
 Since the exact package-versions differ the experiments may not be 100% reproducible.

+If you have problems running the code, feel free to open an issue here on Github.

 ## Installing dependencies
 This project is using [poetry](https://python-poetry.org/) as dependency management.
 Therefore, installing the required dependencies is as easy as this: